google-research/pynsy/README.md

-# Pynsy (Pronounced as pinxy): A Python Analysis Framework
+# Pynsy (Pronounced as pinsy): A Python Analysis Framework
-This sets up a strategy to instrument Python bytecode operations based on calculations of the relevant portion of the stack read or updated by each operation, without any specific logic for different operations.
+Pynsy is a framework for writing heavy-weight dynamic analyses for Python programs.
+Pynsy instruments Python bytecode of a target application on-the-fly and provides a hook to log or inspect each Python bytecode being executed along with dynamic information about the operands involved in the bytecode.
+In the distribution you will find several analyses:

 ## Installing Pynsy